GiantCroissant-Lunar/pigeon-pea/docs/architecture/ARCHITECTURE_MAP_RENDERING.md

 # Map Rendering Architecture (Console + Desktop)

+> ✅ **Status**: Implemented via `dotnet/Map/PigeonPea.Map.Rendering/` (post RFC-007).
+For the big-picture structure see [Domain Organization](domain-organization.md).
+This document explains the map rendering pipeline in detail.

 This document defines how we render the fantasy map across the console HUD (Terminal.Gui) and the desktop app (Avalonia), while keeping a unified model for navigation, tiling, and overlays.

 ## Goals